-Boston Medical Center is a private, not-for-profit, 496-bed, academic medical center located in Boston´s historic South End.
+Boston Medical Center is a private, not-for-profit, 482-bed, academic medical center located in Boston´s historic South End.
 Our staff is dedicated to making your experience here as pleasant and informative as possible.
 This part of our website has been prepared with those goals in mind.

 The links below will help guide you to the information you´re looking for.
 If you have further questions, don´t hesitate to call us directly at 617.638.8000.

-Visit Make an Appointment for more information.
+Visit Make an Appointment for complete information.

 Four full-service ATMs are located throughout the hospital for your convenience.

 If you have questions about your health coverage or about paying your bill, please call 617.638.6157.
 A financial counselor will be available to assist you.

 Visit BMC Connect to learn about this patient service that can assist with scheduling appointments, referrals for specialty services, selecting a physician and health screenings.